Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Likelihood modeling

 where $M$ represents the predictive model, $D$ represents the observed $\xi$, and $\Theta$ represents the cosmology and HOD model parameters. $P(D|\Theta, M)$ is the likelihood function, and $P(\Theta|M)$ is the Bayesian prior.
 The evidence can simply be interpreted as the marginal likelihood of the data given the model, and serves as an important metric in Bayesian model comparisons.
 In our \textsc{dynesty} runs, we use 500 live points and a random walker sampler.
 The stopping criterion is set to $d\log\mathcal{Z} > 0.01$.

 For our fiducial analysis, we use broad multi-variate Gaussian priors with bounds as our prior.
 We construct the cosmology and HOD priors separately.
-We choose a weakly informative Gaussian prior to easily incorporate some existing constraints on parameters that our small-scale RSD signal is insensitive to, at least at current level of signal-to-noise in the data.
-These parameters include, for example $\omega_b, \alpha_s, w_a$.
-However, in Appendix~\ref{subsec:flat_prior}, we also repeat our fiducial analysis with an uninformative prior and demonstrate that our results are robust against prior choices.
+For the cosmology parameters, we choose a weakly informative Gaussian prior to incorporate some existing constraints on parameters that our small-scale RSD signal is insensitive to, at least at current level of signal-to-noise in the data.
+These parameters include, for example $\omega_b, \alpha_s, w_0, w_a$.
+Thus, for the cosmology paramters, we first define a Gaussian prior with mean at fiducial Planck cosmology and covariance calculated from the cosmology grid, which was set up around Planck + LSS 3-8$\sigma$ constraints.
+Then for the cosmology parameters of interest, such as $\omega_\mathrm{cdm}$ and $\sigma_8$, we inflate their prior width in order to ensure their posteriors are not prior-dominated.
+Specifically, we do a grid search where we progressively inflate the Gaussian prior width by an arbitrary amount, until the posterior constraints fully converge.
+We find that an inflation of $\times 1.5$ in the prior width ensures such convergence.
+In addition to the Gaussian priors, we also impose a generous bounding box to safeguard against unphysical parameter values, with edges that are wider than those listed in Table~\ref{tab:parameters}.
+In Appendix~\ref{subsec:flat_prior}, we also repeat our fiducial analysis with a flat prior and demonstrate that our results are robust against prior choices.

-We define the cosmology prior as a Gaussian with mean at fiducial Planck cosmology and covariance calculated from the cosmology grid, which was set up around Planck + LSS 3-8$\sigma$ constraints.
-We then bound the Gaussian with a generous box, whose edges are somewhat wider than those listed in Table~\ref{tab:parameters} to allow for a small amount of extrapolation.
-To ensure we are not informing the parameters of interest, we also increase the covariance matrix values by $50\%$.
-We identified this number by trying a few different prior widths and concluding that the posterior constraints have fully converged at $50\%$.
-Qualitatively, the prior samples a much larger range in our parameters of interest such as $\sigma_8$ and $\omega_\mathrm{cdm}$, but a relative well constrained range in other parameters such as $\alpha_s, w_0, w_a$.
-Thus, by introducing a Gaussian conditioned on the cosmology grid, we naturally incorporate Planck + LSS constraints on parameters that we are not sensitive to, such as $\alpha_s, w_0, w_a$.

-For the HOD prior, we define a separate multivarate Gaussian prior with mean and variance computed from the 2550 HOD training set.
-We also inflate the HOD covariances by $50\%$ to make the prior less informative.
-We apply an additional large bounding box that is slightly bigger in each dimension than the range listed in Table~\ref{tab:parameters}.
+For the HOD prior, we define a separate multivariate Gaussian prior with mean and variance computed from the 2550 HOD training set.
+We also inflate the HOD prior width by $50\%$ to make the prior less informative.
+Again, we apply an additional bounding box that is exterior to the prior ranges quoted in Table~\ref{tab:parameters} to safeguard the sampler from reaching implausible parameter values or cross limits imposed by HOD parameter definitions, e.g. $\kappa > 0$ and $\alpha_\mathrm{vel, c} > 0$.